 RFID cards are most widely used in commercial office spaces.
 These cards (or tags or fobs as they are sometimes referred to) can be classified by the range they communicate (low, high or ultra high) and the way the communication happens with the reader (active or passive).

-All these details are built into a very complicated algorithm which is written unto your key car’s magstripe.
-This magstripe contains thousands of tiny magnetic bars, each which can be polarized either North or South.
+All these details are built into a very complicated algorithm, which is written into your keycard’s magstripe.
+This magstripe contains thousands of tiny magnetic bars, each can be polarized either north or south.
 Polarizing these magnets creates a sequence that is encoded on your card.

 Your RFID reader can operate on different frequency ranges:

-- Low Frequency (LF) RFID operates around 30 KHz to 300 KHz and have a maximum range of 10cm.
-Your conventional office access cards usually utilizes LF range.
+- Low Frequency (LF) RFID operates around 30 KHz to 300 KHz and has a maximum range of 10cm.
+Your conventional office access card usually utilizes LF range.